 Demand for loan types is a driving force in establishing a funds management strategy.
 The Association offers fixed, adjustable and variable rate loan products that are marginally priced according to financial market rates.
 Variable rate loans may be indexed to market indices such as the Prime Rate or the 30 or 90-day London Interbank Offered Rate (LIBOR).
+A discussion on the LIBOR reference rate reform is detailed in the "Future of LIBOR" section of this Management's Discussion and Analysis.
 Adjustable rate mortgages are indexed to U.S. Treasury Rates.
 Fixed rate loans are priced based on the current cost of System debt of similar terms to maturity.